jerobado/Study/ASP.NET Core/README.md

 **Kestrel**
 - a cross-platform HTTP server where ASP.NET Core can run

+**Layout**
+- is a template that includes common code
+- it can't be rendered directly, but it can be rendered in conjuction with a normal Razor views.

 **Metadata**
 - describes other data, specifying the rules and characteristics the data should adhere to